gsbdarc/rcpedia/docs/blog/posts/wordEmbeddings.md

 ## Implementation Tips
 - Consider using pre-trained embeddings like Word2Vec, GloVe, or BERT
-- Evaluate embedding dimension size based on vocabulary and task
+- Evaluate the appropriate embedding dimensionality based on your vocabulary size and the task at hand
-- Use domain-specific embeddings when available
-- Consider fine-tuning embeddings for your specific task
+- Consider fine-tuning pre-trained models to better suit your specific task